 Winston Churchill by Yousef Karsh

 It was one of the most famous portraits ever made.
-Some say it is the most reproduced image in history.
-It was on the cover of LIFE magazine when WWII ended.
-The photo was taken by one of the most famous portrait photographers, Yousef Karsh–known as Karsh of Ottawa–on 30 December, 1941, after Churchill gave a speech to Canadian House of Commons in Ottawa.
+Some say it was one of the most reproduced images in history.
+LIFE put it on its cover when WWII ended.
+The photo was taken by one of the most famous portrait photographers, Yousef Karsh — known as Karsh of Ottawa — on 30 December, 1941, after Churchill gave a speech to Canadian House of Commons in Ottawa.
 [On the 60th anniversary of that famous speech, Canada honored Karsh and Churchill with a commemorative stamp featuring above photo.]

 See Karsh’s famous portrait photos here.
 Also, follow me and Iconic Photos on Twitter here.